 As scholars at the University of South Carolina it is expected that students treat involvement with this program seriously.
 That means once enrolling and accepting a seat in a section of SJP, it is expected that you complete the level that you are enrolled within.
 This is an attempt to ensure that all those involved with the program are respectful of the place they have within this program, as well as to ensure all who want to be engaged with SJP have the ability to do so.

-Applicants are asked to choose either the Tuesday evening session (5 P.M.) or the Wednesday sessions (5 P.M.)
-The program is 6 consecutive weeks beginning on either Tuesday September the 30th or Wednesday October the 1st.
-The program will conclude on November 11th or 12th, depending upon enrolling in the Tuesday evening or Wednesday evening session.
-Graduation for this program will take place on December the 5th at 12 in Russell House Ballroom C.
+Applicants are asked to choose either the Tuesday evening session (5-6:30 P.M.) or the Wednesday sessions (5-6:30 P.M.)
+The program is 6 consecutive weeks beginning on either Tuesday, Feb.
+3 or Wednesday, Feb.
+4, 2015.
+The program will conclude on March 17 or 18, 2015, depending upon enrolling in the Tuesday evening or Wednesday evening session.
+Graduation for this program will take place at the end of the year.